JGrana01/tmo/README.md

 8: Press '8' to show all Gateway information

-S: Press 'S' to Show WiFi Status.
+9: Press '9' to Show WiFi Status.

+P: Press 'P' to set/change TMO Gateway password

 Q: Press 'Q' to Quit.

 Please make a selection:

 It can also be called from another shell script.
-It knows its running non-interactive so you will need to first set the USER and PASS variables to the username and password.
+It knows its running non-interactive so you will need to first set the password foe the Gateway. tmo.sh will encrypt the password and store in the file ~tmo/tmopw.enc for use.
+You should only need to do this once, unless to change the default admin password on the Gateway itself.
-Sorry, it's in clear text in the script.

 In this mode, you pass it a command (i.e. /jffs/scripts/tmo.sh status.
 All output except signals is sent to standard out